bhall66/EasyKey/README.md

 5. `clear()` - erases the keyboard buffer.

 See comments in EasyKey.cpp for documentation of each method.
-EasyKey defines many <shift>, <ctrl>, and <alt> key combinations for your use.
+EasyKey defines many shift-key, ctrl-key, and alt-key combinations for your use.
 See EasyKey.h for a list of the defined key constants.

 ## Credits